 The old saying goes even a broken clock is right twice a day.
 If you're going by the premise that one dog year equals seven human years, the broken clock is right more than you are.
-Once in Pal's life that might be right, but exactly when depends on his size and breed.
+Once in your pup's life that equation might be right, but exactly when depends on his size and breed.

 Size and Age